Skip to content

 Entitlement crash on launchBinary not codesignedjust doctor to diagnose, then just run (signs automatically)

-CAPSEM_ASSETS_DIR errorAssets not builtjust build-assets (first time only)
+CAPSEM_ASSETS_DIR errorAssets not builtjust build-assets code (first time only)

 SymptomCauseFix